 7. Stop Smoking and Limit Alcohol:

 - Flares can be triggered by smoking.
-Consult your doctor for advice on the best approach to quit.
+Consult your doctor for advice on the best approach to quitting.
 Nicotine patches can aggravate psoriasis in some people.

 - Symptoms might also be triggered by excessive drinking.
 When used with some psoriasis medications, it can be quite harmful.
 If you do drink, limit yourself to one drink per day for women and two drinks per day for males.